Streamlinelv/cartbounty/README.md

 In case you would like to enable Exit Intent Technology on mobile phones and tablets, please upgrade to [CartBounty Pro - Save and recover abandoned carts for WooCommerce](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") version.
 Mobile Exit Intent will be triggered on mobile devices once the page is quickly scrolled up or if the "Back" button is used.

-### How to change the contents of Exit Intent popup?
+### How to use CartBounty templates for Advanced customization?

-If you would like to make adjustments to the default contents of Exit Intent, you can use either [actions and filters](https://www.cartbounty.com/#actions-and-filters) that we have provided for you or use our Exit Intent template file to make the necessary adjustments.
+Public sections of the plugin can be quickly and easily styled using plugin settings.
+However, if you are looking for a more customized appearance, you can use template files that come along with CartBounty or take a look at [actions and filters](https://www.cartbounty.com/#actions-and-filters).

-You can find the Exit Intent template file inside "/plugins/woo-save-abandoned-carts/templates/cartbounty-exit-intent.php".
-This template file contains markup required to display the popup and to capture the Abandoned cart prior the user leaves your shop.
-Please copy this template to your shops theme to keep your customization intact after plugin updates.
+You can find all template files inside "/plugins/woo-save-abandoned-carts/templates".
+The template files contain markup required to present the data.
+Please copy this template to your active theme to keep your customizations intact after plugin updates.

-You can copy this template file to either one of these locations:
+You can copy template files to either one of these locations:

+* yourtheme/templates/emails/cartbounty-email-light.php
 * yourtheme/templates/cartbounty-exit-intent.php
 * yourtheme/cartbounty-exit-intent.php